ge-li/ge-li/content/blog/_index.md

 # for list-sidebar layout
 sidebar:
-  title: Hello, I hope this helps!
+  title: Hello!
+Thank you for stopping by!
   description: |
     Let me know if you have any questions.
-I'd love to discuss.
+I'm always happy to discuss.
   author: Li Ge
   text_link_label: Find My Contact
   text_link_url: /about/